SyMenu allows you to manage portable applications resident on local or removable drives and acts as a Start Menu replacement.

 On the left hand side you can see the programs tree that contains every configured SyItem.

 SyItems are the various entities that SyMenu allows to configure:

-are SyMenu logical folders that can contains every kind of SyItem.
+are SyMenu logical folders that can contain every kind of SyItem.

-are URL that are launched inside the predefined host browser.
+are URLs that are launched inside the predefined host browser.

 are items that allow to launch Windows DOS commands (such as Dir, Find, MD, Xcopy...).